rstyczynski/OCI_Structures/README.md

 Both statements mean the same thing.
 I hope the former is just more fun to write.

-You can use the latter one if you prefer, and the one liner is always converted to the more descriptive one, which is converted to CIZ Enhanced Networking module format.
+You can use the latter one if you prefer, and the one-liner is always converted to the more descriptive one, which is converted to CIZ Enhanced Networking module format.

 The access list is kept in a map of objects with key representing set of access rules i.e. security list.
 The library produces data structure compatible with CIS Landing Zone Network Module with access code:

 1. ingress

 ```
-    [for records in local.sl_ingress["SLI_NAME"].rules : records ]
+    [for records in local.sl_ingress["SL_NAME"].rules : records ]
 ```

 2. egress

 ```
-    [for records in local.sl_egress["SLE_NAME"].rules : records]
+    [for records in local.sl_egress["SL_NAME"].rules : records]
 ```

 ## Unit test test